 How to do image SEO for products

-The process on how to image SEO for product is relatively straightforward and can be distilled into four simple steps.
+The process on how to image SEO for the product is relatively straightforward and can be distilled into four simple steps.
 The last step in adding structured data markup may require development expertise, but all the steps leading up to that are easy for anyone to execute.

 Before we get started, note that the first step in the image optimization process occurs before uploading any images to the site.
 So if you’re looking to optimize images that are already live on a site, I suggest you acquire the original version of the images and organize them neatly in a designated folder.